 We extend recent work [23] on characterizing redundant clauses using semantic implication in the context of SAT to MaxSAT.
 In particular, we provide natural counterparts for several recently-proposed strong notions of redundancy in SAT to the context of MaxSAT and analyze the relationships between them.
-Proofs of theorems and propositions missing from the main text can be found in Appendix A.

-In the context of SAT, the most general notion of clause redundancy is seemingly simple: a clause C is redundant for a formula F if it does not affect its satisfiability, i.e., clause C is redundant wrt a CNF formula F if F and $F \wedge \{C\}$ are equisatisfiable [29,20].
+In the context of SAT, the most general notion of clause redundancy is seemingly simple: a clause C is redundant for a formula F if it does not affect its satisfiability, i.e., clause C is redundant wrt a CNF formula F if F and $F \land \{C\}$ are equisatisfiable [29, 20].
 This allows for the set of satisfying assignments to change, and does not require preserving logical equivalence; we are only interested in satisfiability.